justeat/jubako/README.md

 #### Handling a reload
 Although you can call `reload` on the `JubakoAdapter` or `JubakoViewHolder`, you still need to handle what happens when its called.
-You must implement the function `ContentDescription::reset` which in simplest case reassigns `ContentDescription::data` with a new `LiveData<T>` as follows:-
+You must implement the function `ContentDescription::onReload` which in simplest case reassigns `ContentDescription::data` with a new `LiveData<T>` as follows:-

 ```kotlin